Story about my Brother, General Hieu

 The two together, the jumping

-Besides military skills, my brother was also expert in administration, accounting, finance, economy, law, business and polyglot.
+Besides military skills, my brother was also an expert in administration, accounting, finance, economy, law, business, and polyglot.

 It is apparent from the report that Hieu had, during the six months he had been in I Corps, left a very favorable impression on the American Advisory Group in Danang.
 Hieu was highly recommended for attendance at the US Army Command and General Staff College at Fort Leavenworth, Kansas; lauded for his administrative abilities; for his skillful and proper utilization of personnel.